nkiiskin/lolfs/README.md

      in your computer somewhere) which has other files inside it.

-     Once you create a lol container file (using the included 'mkfs.lolfs' utility or lol_mkfs API function), you can then use the lolfs API explained in <lolfs.h> to create, modify and delete files in this container.
+     Once you create a lol container file (using the included 'mkfs.lolfs' utility or 'lol fs' command or lol_mkfs API function), you can then use the lolfs API, which is explained in <lolfs.h> to create, modify and delete files in this container.

-     The installation package also contains a program "lol", which may be used to do the common file operations:
+     The installation package contains a program called 'lol', which serves as a wrapper app to do common file operations.
+     See below for details.